Testing Tail Weight of a Distribution Via Hazard Rate: A Proxy for the Behavior of the Tail

 \subsection{Test Statistic in Terms of Order Statistic}

-In this section, we extend the formulation of the statistic in \Cref{eqn:delta2set} to show how we calculate it from samples.
+In this section, we extend the formulation of the statistic in Equation~\ref{eqn:delta2set} to show how we calculate it from samples.
 We set $y = i/k$.

-In terms of the order statistic, and approximating the derivative as the difference divided by the length, we get that the aforementioned tester can be written as follows in terms of the order statistic:
+Approximating the derivative as the difference divided by the length, we get that the aforementioned tester can be written as follows in terms of the order statistic:

 In order to calculate the endpoints of the equal weight buckets, we draw four sets of samples, sort them, and then determine the bucket endpoints by considering the samples at indices $\frac{i}{k^2} \cdot n; i \in \{0, 1, ... k^2\}$.
-In any given calculation of the statistic, we need four of these order statistics; by using each one from a different split, we have that they are independent of each other.
-In particular, each of the four distinct terms in the statistic is calculated using one of four different sets of samples.
+In any given calculation of the statistic, we need four of these order statistics; using different splits for each results in independence.

-The test statistic is sensitive to the endpoints due to reliance on the length of buckets; since a small amount of mass could lie in an interval with very long length, this concentration of the endpoints is challenging to show.
-We address this in \Cref{sec:concentration_of_os}.
+The test statistic is sensitive to the endpoints due to reliance on the length of buckets; since a small amount of mass could lie in an interval with very long length, this concentration of the endpoints is challenging to show (addressed in Appendix~\ref{sec:concentration_of_os}).